coniferprod/sevenate-rs/README.md

 expressed as subrange types.
 For example, the algorithm used in a patch has the values 1 to 32.
 The detune is from -7 to 7, etc.

 I have tried various ways of implementing and using subrange types in Rust.
 Most attempts have resulted in a lot of boilerplate code.

 ### Using const generics

-When const generics where finally stabilized in Rust, I tried to implement a trait that has const parameters for the start and end of the range.
+When [const generics](https://doc.rust-lang.org/reference/items/generics.html#const-generics) were stabilized in Rust, I tried to implement a trait that has `const` parameters for the start and end of the range.
 That ended up looking really ugly and was cumbersome to use: